-We're hosting an NCS Open Evening this Monday at 6.30pm until 7.30pm at the community offices located at the Back of the Alan Kelly Town End.
+We're hosting an NCS Open Evening this Thursday from 6pm until 7pm at the community offices located at the Back of the Alan Kelly Town End.
 The evening will give parents and teenagers the chance to find out all about our NCS programme with our NCS team on hand to answer queries you have on the night.

-It is an open invite, and as long as you're in Year 11 at school you're eligible to sign up for the summer of your lifetime!
+It is an open invite, and as long as you're in Year 11 at school you're eligible to find out more and potentially sign up for the summer of your lifetime!

 To find out more, contact PNE Community and Education Trust on 01772 693309 or email NCS@pne.com.

 What Is NCS?